Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J045623.21-692749.0}

-This object is classified as a post-AGB disk source by KWVW15, with T$_{\rm eff}$ = 4500 K, log\,$g$ = 0.0 and [Fe/H] = $-$1.0.
+This object is classified as a post-AGB disk source by KWVW15, with $T_{\mathrm eff}$ = 4500 K, log\,$g$ = 0.0 and $[Fe/H]$ = $-$1.0.
 We used a Kurucz stellar atmosphere model with these parameters.
-A single shell model (Fig.\,\ref{J045623_single}) could not provide a fit to the far-IR data.
-An overall fit from the optical to the far-IR could be obtained under two scenarios: (1) a nested shells model (\#\,1) as in the case of the post-AGB shell sources J050632.10-714229.8 and J051906.86-694153.9 and (2) a two-component model with a warm inner disk and a cool outer shell (model \#\,2).
+A single shell model (Fig. 14.3) could not provide a fit to the far-IR data.
+An overall fit from the optical to the far-IR could be obtained under two scenarios: (1) a nested shells model (\#\,1) as in the case of the post-AGB shell sources J050632.10-714229.8 and J051906.86-694153.9 and (2) a two-component model with a warm inner disk and a cold outer shell (model \#\,2).

-In case of the former (\#\,1), the inner shell is composed of Sil-Ow grains with modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$ and a$_{\rm max}$ = 5.0$\micron$), T$_{\rm d}$ = 1100K, $\tau$=0.6 and thickness (Y) = 3.0.
-The outer shell is composed of Sil-Ow grains with standard MRN grain size distribution, T$_{\rm d}$ = 150K, $\tau$=0.10 and thickness (Y) = 2.0.
-Fig.\,\ref{J045623_model1} shows the correctly illuminated nested shells model.
+In case of the former (\#\,1), the inner shell is composed of Sil-Ow grains with modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 5.0 $\micron$, $T_{\mathrm d}$ (in) = 1100 K, $\tau$ = 0.6 and $Y$ = 3.0.
+The outer shell is composed of Sil-Ow grains with standard MRN grain size distribution, $T_{\mathrm d}$ (in) = 150 K, $\tau$ = 0.10 and $Y$ = 2.0.
+Fig. 14.1 ($\chi^{2}$ = 100.2) shows the correctly illuminated nested shells model.

-In the second scenario (\#\,2), the warm inner disk (T$_{\rm d}$ = 1100 K) is composed of amC-Hn grains and the cool outer shell (T$_{\rm d}$ = 400 K) is made up of Sil-Ow grains.
-The amC-Hn disk was approximated as a wedge-shaped fraction (0.5) of a sphere with $\tau$ = 0.5, thickness (Y)= 2 and modified MRN grain size distribution (a$_{\rm min}$ = 0.005$\micron$ and a$_{\rm max}$ = 2.0$\micron$).
-The Sil-Ow shell has modified MRN grain size distribution (a$_{\rm min}$ = 0.40$\micron$ and a$_{\rm max}$ = 1.0$\micron$), $\tau$ = 0.22 and shell thickness (Y) = 15.
-The correctly illuminated model SED is shown in Fig.\,\ref{J045623_model2_corr}.
+In the second scenario (\#\,2), the warm inner disk ($T_{\mathrm d}$ (in) = 1100 K) is composed of amC-Hn grains and the cold outer shell ($T_{\mathrm d}$ (in) = 400 K) is made up of Sil-Ow grains.
+The amC-Hn disk was approximated as a wedge-shaped fraction (0.5) of a sphere with $\tau$ = 0.5, $Y$ = 2 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 2.0 $\micron$.
+The Sil-Ow shell has modified MRN grain size distribution: $a_{\mathrm min}$ = 0.40 $\micron$ and $a_{\mathrm max}$ = 1.0 $\micron$, $\tau$ = 0.22 and $Y$ = 15.
+The correctly illuminated model SED is shown in Fig. 14.2 ($\chi^{2}$ = 195.2).

-The estimated luminosity based on the two models is 6598L$_{\odot}$ (\#\,1) and 6600L$_{\odot}$ (\#\,2).
-KWVW15 gave an observed luminosity estimate of 6864L$_{\odot}$ and and a photospheric luminosity of 7131L$_{\odot}$.
+Based on the reduced chi-square values, we adopt the nested shells model (\#\,1) as the best-fit.
+The estimated luminosity based on this model is 6598$L_{\odot}$.
+KWVW15 gave an observed luminosity estimate of 6864$L_{\odot}$ and and a photospheric luminosity of 7131$L_{\odot}$.
+The total mass accumulated in the outer shell is estimated to be 8.25$\times10^{-4} M_{\odot}$ in 225 years at a mass-loss rate of 3.7$\times10^{-6} M_{\odot}\mathrm{yr}^{-1}$.